markhpc/hsbench/README.md

     	URL for host with method prefix
   -z string
-    	Size of objects in bytes with postfix K, M, and G (default "1M")
+    	Size of objects in bytes with postfix K, M, and G (default "1M") -zd
+      In PUT operations write zeroes as objects data instead of random data

 NOTES:
   - Valid mode types for the -m mode string are: